liamodwyer/github-pages/_workshop/intro.md

 ---
-title: Introduction to Github     # The title of the page
+title: Git, GitHub, & GitHub Pages     # The title of the page
 nav: Intro
 date: 0000-01-02    # Page order is set by date
 ---

-## Git, GitHub, & GitHub Pages

 Before we get started, let's clarify some terms:

-[Git]<(https://git-scm.com/) is a popular [free](https://www.gnu.org/philosophy/free-sw.en.html), [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control) system--i.e. a piece of software used to track the history of changes in a folder of files.
+[Git](https://git-scm.com/) is a popular [free](https://www.gnu.org/philosophy/free-sw.en.html), [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control) system i.e. a piece of software used to track the history of changes in a folder of files.
 Git can be used on your personal computer, or by online services to track the development of a project, such as...

 [GitHub](https://github.com/), a popular web platform for hosting Git repositories--i.e. a place to store and sync your project files online.